nTh0rn/nth0rn.github.io/content/articles/fast-random-pathfinder.md

 4. [Bonus: Maze Generation](#4.-bonus:-maze-generation)

 # 1. Intro
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This article discusses my Fast Random Pathfinder algorithm, a pathfinder that operates via random traversal followed by path optimization.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This article discusses the algorithms involved for a fast random self-optimizing pathfinder.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;It should be said that there is little use for a pathfinder that relies solely on random chance when traversing.
 This project exists solely for curiosity's sake, and should not ever be considered for actual use cases when alternatives like [A*](https://en.wikipedia.org/wiki/A*_search_algorithm) exist.